Chōjun Miyagi: Successor

 Miyagi died without having officially named a successor, and several of his pupils have proclaimed themselves as his successors.
 However, Seikichi Toguchi is quoted as saying “Let me first say that I was not named the successor of Goju-Ryu by Miyagi, but nor was anyone else.
 There are some Goju-Ryu teachers who claim to have been privately appointed successor by Miyagi.
 These claims are ludicrous and disrespectful of his memory.
 He never publicly named anyone as successor.
-Common sense would dictate that if he were to appoint someone, it would have been a longtime student and it would have to be of public record to have any value.
-Miyagi was not a man to do things in a haphazard manner - everything was very deliberate and precise.
-It would also be logical to assume that since Miyagi would not grant dan ranking, how then would he be inclined to name a successor?
-I feel Miyagi would be rolling in his grave with the plethora of ridiculous claims about this matter."

-After Miyagi's death, his most experienced pupils at the time of his death were Sekō Higa, Meitoku Yagi, Eiichi Miyazato, Koshin Iha, and Seikichi Toguchi.
+Common sense would dictate that if he were to appoint someone, it would have been a longtime student and it would have to be of public record to have any value."
+After Miyagi's death, his most experienced pupils at the time of his death were Sekō Higa, Meitoku Yagi, Eiichi Miyazato, Koshin Iha, and Toguchi himself.

 The family of Chojun Miyagi communicated that the founder of the style wanted Eiichi Miyazato to succeed him.
 The Goju Ryu committee, formed by major students of Miyagi (which included among others Nakaima, Madanbashi, Meitoku Yagi, Iha Koshin) at a meeting in February 1954 voted almost unanimously Eiichi Miyazato as the official successor to Chojun Miyagi.
 Miyazato continued to teach from Miyagi’s Garden Dojo until 1957, when he built the Jundokan dojo with the help of the Miyagi family.
 Miyagi's family also donated Hojo Undo tools and Miyagi's Busanagashi statue to Miyazato, which became the symbol for the Jundokan.

 Another important recognition was made by Miyagi's family in 1963 to Meitoku Yagi, publicly recognizing him as one of the successors of Miyagi and giving him one of Miyagi's karate gis and belts.

 Later other students would proclaim themselves Miyagi's successors like An’ichi Miyagi (a claim supported by Morio Higaonna, who claims An'ichi as his main teacher) or Gōgen Yamaguchi, whom Peter Urban (in his book The Karate Sensei) says was named in Miyagi's will as successor.

 Legacy

 Some of Miyagi's more notable students were Seko Higa (also a student of Kanryo Higaonna), Miyazato Ei'ichi (founder of the Jundokan dojo), Meitoku Yagi (founder of the Meibukan dojo, Seikichi Toguchi (founder of Shorei-kan Goju-ryu), and on the Japanese mainland Gōgen Yamaguchi who was the founder of the Gōjū Kai in Japan.

 The character of Mr. Miyagi in the Karate Kid film series, written by Robert Mark Kamen (a Goju Ryu student of Toguchi - Kayo Ong lineage), was inspired by Chōjun Miyagi.
+In the sequel television series, Cobra Kai, it's established that they're actually distant relatives.